AmirDeghatipour/amirdeghatipour/README.md

 Welcome to my profile!
 I'm a machine learning and deep learning enthusiast with a passion for applying these technologies to improve healthcare outcomes.
 With a Masters degree in Medical Informaticst from Tehran University of Medical Sciences (TUMS), I'm dedicated to exploring the potential of AI in medicine.

-I love cycling, camping and photorgraphing
+I love cycling, camping and photographing

 ## Collaboration
 I'm always looking for like-minded individuals to collaborate on projects that can make a meaningful impact in the medical community.
-If you're interested in exploring the intersection of machine learning and medicine, let's connect!
+If you're interested in exploring the intersection of machine learning, deep learning and medicine, let's connect!